“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 Celia goes back to her dorm at Tulane.
 Emily is konked out fast asleep over several textbooks despite it being afternoon.
 There are bags under her eyes, like with Celia’s mom.
 Her bed is a mess of half-finished assignments.

 Celia looks up Paul Simmons on the online yellow pages.
 He actually works for Fidelity Bank, not Whitney Bank.
-She finds that he owns a home in Audubon Place, which may not be so surprising: her father would trust a neighbor he’s gotten to know as the manager for his children’s trusts.
+She finds that he owns a home in Audubon Place.
+That may not be so surprising: her father would trust a neighbor he’s gotten to know as the manager for his children’s trusts.

 She passes the afternoon working on homework for her classes: who knows if Paul is home yet.
 Emily starts awake several hours later with an, “Oh fuck!
 I’m late!” and hurries out the door to work.
 The assignments are left unfinished.